Envexus/Paper-Negative-Explosions/README.md

 **Important:** This is *not* a plugin, it is a replacement for the paper.jar file.
 So it is unfortunately not usable if your server host doesn't let you change the .jar directly.

 I will try my best to keep this fully in-sync with regular PaperMC.
-DM me on Discord at Nicoder#6884 if you have any issues.
+DM me on Discord at `nicoder` if you have any issues.

 Compiling
 ------